 The Legal Division is part of the Office of the Clerk.
-The Court's central legal staff consists of the Director, one or two Assistants to the Director, staff attorneys, and support staff.
-The office also occasionally employs law student interns.
-Staff attorneys are hired either on a permanent basis or for two-year terms on a staggered basis.
-Their primary duties fall into three broad categories: (1) screening and classifying cases and pleadings filed in the Court; (2) making recommendations to panels and preparing proposed dispositions in all contested motions and emergency matters; and (3) making recommendations and preparing proposed dispositions in cases decided without oral argument, pursuant to Circuit Rule 34(j).
+The Court's central legal staff consists of the Director, an Assistant to the Director, staff attorneys, and support staff.
+The office also occasionally hires attorneys for the Court's Legal Fellows Program; these positions are temporary and unpaid.
+The primary duties of the staff attorneys fall into three broad categories: (1) screening and classifying cases and pleadings filed in the Court; (2) making recommendations to panels and preparing proposed dispositions in all contested motions and emergency matters; and (3) making recommendations and preparing proposed dispositions in cases decided without oral argument, pursuant to Circuit Rule 34(j).

-In addition to supervising the work of the staff attorneys, the Director and Assistant(s) assist merits panels in managing motions practice, briefing, and oral argument in major cases designated "Complex" under the Court's 1986 Case Management Plan, and in smaller cases deemed appropriate for management.
+In addition to supervising the work of the staff attorneys, the Director and Assistant assist merits panels in managing motions practice, briefing, and oral argument in major cases designated "Complex" under the Court's 1986 Case Management Plan, and in smaller cases deemed appropriate for management.
 The Legal Division also screens cases for inclusion in the Court's Appellate Mediation Program.